T00few2/bot/AI_CHAT_SETUP.md

 @YourBot what's my zwift id?
 ```

-The bot uses OpenAI's GPT-4o-mini to understand the request and execute the appropriate command.
+The bot uses OpenAI's GPT-4.1-mini (configurable) to understand the request and execute the appropriate command.

 ## Setup Instructions